LubinKerhuel/hugo/content/post/pitot-build/index.md

 ## Principle

 A Pitot-Darcy tube is an air speed sensor commonly used in aviation.
 It consists of a tube pointing in the forward direction.
-When the sensor moves forward a stop pressure is created at its top.
-A differential pressure is measured between the top of the tube and the ambient pressure.
+When the sensor moves forward a stop pressure appears at its tip.
+The differential pressure is measured between the tip of the tube and the ambient pressure.
 One variant named from its inventor Prandtl tube has static air ports directly on the side of the tube.

-The pressure measured is linear to the square of the air speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $ P_t $ and $P_s$ are the pressure in Pa, $\rho$ is the fluid density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude, and $v$ the speed in $m.s^{-1}$.
+The pressure measured is the square of the air-speed : $P_t = P_s + \frac{1}{2}\rho v^2$ where $ P_t $ and $P_s$ are the pressure in Pa, $\rho$ is the fluid density constant typically in $[1.14 \ 1.34]$ depending on temperature & altitude, and $v$ the air-speed in $m.s^{-1}$.
 The differential pressure measured is $P\_{diff} = P_t - P_s = \frac{1}{2}\rho v^2$

 ## Prandtl tube

 Prandtl tube is made of an inner tube placed within an outer tube.
-At their top, both tubes are centered.
-Space between the two tubes is hermetically filled in with an epoxy adhesive (Araldite or equivalent) on few mm near the top.
+At their tip, both tubes are centered.
+Space between the two tubes is hermetically filled in with an epoxy adhesive (Araldite or equivalent) on few mm near the tip.
 The side of the outer tube is drilled to sense the static pressure.
 At the bottom, the inner tube which is longer act as a connector for the dynamic pressure sensor and a tiny tube is added next to create another connector to the static pressure which lies in the empty space between the two tube.

-The static pressure holes should be placed at a minimum distance from the top due to airflow perturbations.
+The static pressure holes should be placed at a minimum distance from the tip due to airflow perturbations.
 A distance 4 times the diameter of the outer tube is retains here.

 First test was done using brass tube.
 Inner tube is 1mm inside, 2mm outside.
 Outer tube was 3mm inside, 4mm outside.
-A lighter pitot tube was tested using one inner brass tube (1mm/2mm) with a carbon outer tube (3mm/5mm).
+A lighter Pitot tube was tested using one inner brass tube (1mm/2mm) with a carbon outer tube (3mm/5mm).

 {{< figure
 src="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 link="/img/pitot-darcy-prandtl-build-brasstubes.jpg"
 width="80%"
 title="Brass inner and outer tubes composing the pitot tube." caption="Tube alfer from Leroy Merlin.
 Inner tube is 2mm/1mm.
 Outer tube is 4mm/3mm (d=4mm).
 Outer tube length is m=86mm (21d).
-Four 1mm width holes are at l=16mm (4d) from the top." numbered="true"
+Four 1mm width holes are at l=16mm (4d) from the tip." numbered="true"
 >}}